Public Response to the 1929 Tsunami

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (MF 391.1.06), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (MF 391.1.06), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Once the tsunami passed, survivors turned their attention to helping the wounded and to salvaging food, clothes, and other belongings from the wrecked buildings and debris lining the shoreline.
 They used any remaining boats to search for victims swept out to sea or trapped in houses floating on the water.
 When sea levels returned to normal, many survivors discovered they had lost their homes, fishing gear, and other possessions.
 More tragic was the discoveries of missing relatives or neighbours.
 Cut off from the outside world, survivors had to share all available shelter and food and hope that help would arrive soon.
 However, overcrowding became a problem in some communities where few houses had survived the tsunami; at Taylor’s Bay, between 18 and 20 residents crowded into each of the settlement’s five remaining homes.
 Compounding the situation was a snow storm which arrived on the peninsula the morning after the tsunami.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (MF 391.1.03), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (MF 391.1.03), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Despite these hardships, many survivors worked tirelessly to help the wounded and less fortunate.
 Nurse Dorothy Cherry of Lamaline, for example, travelled by horse and then on foot to numerous communities between her home village and Burin to treat the sick and injured.
 The Newfoundland and Labrador government later presented Cherry with a $250-cheque in recognition of her efforts.
 The crew of the SS Daisy, which was docked at Burin during the disaster, also did much to help communities by salvaging houses, boats, and other structures floating along the coast.
 In the days following the disaster, the ship’s crew saved thousands of dollars’ worth of property.